 How to Pick the Best Treadmill for your Bad Knees

-Everybody, irrespective of whether they have bad knees or not, should consider the possibility that running or jogging on the treadmill can cause joint problems in the long run.
+Everybody, irrespective of whether they have bad knees or not, should consider the possibility that running or jogging on the treadmill can cause joint problems in the long run, be it a self-propelled treadmill or a manual one.

 Don’t get swayed by the ‘Treadmill is better than outdoors’ gimmick.
 That’s just marketing hoopla created by brands.